For Healthcare Realty Trust Inc [HR], Analyst sees a rise to $17. What next?

-Healthcare Realty Trust Inc [NYSE: HR] closed the trading session at $14.44 on 10/26/23.
-The day’s price range saw the stock hit a low of $14.40, while the highest price level was $14.82.
-The company report on October 20, 2023 at 6:38 PM that Healthcare Realty Trust Announces Third Quarter Earnings Release Date and Conference Call.
+Healthcare Realty Trust Inc [NYSE: HR] stock went on an upward path that rose over 0.77% on Tuesday, amounting to a one-week price decrease of less than -1.51%.
+The company report on October 30, 2023 at 4:22 PM that Healthcare Realty Trust Announces Quarterly Dividend.

-On Friday, November 3, 2023, at 12:00 p.m.
-Eastern Time, Healthcare Realty Trust expects to hold a conference call to discuss earnings results, quarterly activities, general operations of the Company and industry trends.
-Simultaneously, a webcast of the conference call will be available to interested parties at www.healthcarerealty.com under the Investor Relations section.
-A webcast replay will be available following the call at the same address.
+Healthcare Realty (NYSE: HR) is a real estate investment trust (REIT) that owns and operates medical outpatient buildings primarily located around market-leading hospital campuses.
+The Company selectively grows its portfolio through property acquisition and development.
+As the first and largest REIT to specialize in medical outpatient buildings, Healthcare Realty’s portfolio includes more than 700 properties totaling over 40 million square feet concentrated in 15 growth markets.

 Sponsored

-The stocks have a year to date performance of -25.06 percent and weekly performance of -0.62 percent.
-The stock has been moved at -25.72 percent over the last six months.
-The stock has performed -1.97 percent around the most recent 30 days and changed -26.29 percent over the most recent 3-months.
+Over the last 12 months, HR stock dropped by -30.17%.
+The one-year Healthcare Realty Trust Inc stock forecast points to a potential upside of 22.18.
+The average equity rating for HR stock is currently 2.09, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 2.77M shares, HR reached to a volume of 4225933 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $5.47 billion, with 380.59 million shares outstanding and 376.65 million shares in the current float.
+Compared to the average trading volume of 2.85M shares, HR stock reached a trading volume of 5800752 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for HR shares is $18.44 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on HR stock is a recommendation set at 2.09.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.